havgirl/World_Weather_Analysis/README.md

 ## Vacation Search

-Once the weather was better understood for each location, we were able to pinpoint a number of suitable locations and hotel for our client.
+Once the weather was better understood for each location, we were able to pinpoint a number of suitable locations and hotels for our client.

 ![Vacation_Search/WeatherPy_vacation_map.png](Vacation_Search/WeatherPy_vacation_map.png)